 He had a bong and rolling papers, but he found the easiest and quickest way to smoke was with his pipe.

-Pipes date all the way back to Ancient Egyptian times.
+Pipes date all the way to at least 4,000 years, with evidence discovered in ancient Egypt.
 Remains of pipes and tobacco leaves have been found in Egyptian sarcophagi from as early as 2000 BC.
-Ceremonial pipes have also been used by Native Americans throughout history, in prayer ceremonies (the smoke produced by the pipe was thought to carry prayers to spirits), in war (symbolic “peace pipes” were presented as a gesture of goodwill), and as part of social gatherings.
+Ceremonial pipes have also been used by Native Americans throughout history, in prayer ceremonies (the smoke produced by the pipe was thought to carry prayers to spirits), in war (symbolic “peace pipes” were presented as a gesture of good will), and as part of social gatherings.

 Pipes have also been used throughout history as a method for smoking cannabis.
 Holy men, known as Sadhus in India and the Middle East used “dry pipes” as an alternative smoking mechanism to the more popular hookah.

-Today, pipes are one of the most popular devices for smoking cannabis flower thanks to their wide availability, affordable price tag, the variety of types, colors, and styles, and ease of use.
-While pipes are widely used and sold, they haven’t been without legal controversy.
+Today, pipes are one of the most popular devices for smoking cannabis flower thanks to their wide availability, ease of use, affordable prices, as well as the variety of types, colors, and styles.
+While pipes are widely used and sold, they haven't been without legal controversy.

 In 2003, the U.S. Department of Justice set up a sting operation nicknamed Operation Pipe Dreams, which targeted dozens of glassblowers across the country — most prominently among them pop culture icon and cannabis advocate Tommy Chong — and charged them with “trafficking of illegal drug paraphernalia.”
 The resulting sentences, including Chong's 9-month jail sentence, and surrounding controversy inspired the next generation of glassblowers and sparked a resurgence of American pipe making that continues today.